flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - Yes!
     - Are you thinking of this as a hosted service or a toolkit that people can download and use?
         - Yes to both!
+    - Content security restrictions / iframe embedding
+        - Patched browser that user can specify embedding desired by user

 ## [[2025-02-19]]
 - Attending: [[Peter Kaminski]] [[Aram Zucker-Scharff]]